 Geneva Financial Services Limited (GFSL) a wholly owned subsidiary of the Company has a wholesale funding arrangement with Westpac New Zealand Limited (Westpac) under which it securitised loan receivables through The Geneva Warehouse A Trust (the Trust).
 Under the facility, Westpac provided funding to the Trust secured by loan receivables transferred to the Trust from GFSL.
-The facility annual review was completed during December 2019 (2019: February 2019) and was extended to 30 September 2021 (2019: July 2020).
-The current facility is \$70,000,000 (2019: \$60,000,000).
-The annual review for financial year 2020 is underway which will be completed in September 2020.
+The facility annual review was completed during December 2020 (2020: December 2019) and was extended to 31 October 2022 (2020: 30 September 2021).
+The current facility is \$70,000,000 (2020: \$70,000,000).
 The Trust is a special purpose entity set up solely for the purpose of receiving loans from GFSL with Westpac funding up to 83% of the purchase and the remainder being funded by a subordinated loan from the Company.
-The NZ Guardian Trust Limited, via NZGT (GF) Trustee Limited, has been appointed as Trustee for the Trust with GFSL as the sole beneficiary.
+The NZ Guardian Trust Limited (NZGT), via NZGT (GF) Trustee Limited, has been appointed as Trustee for the Trust with GFSL as the sole beneficiary.

 Under NZ IFRS 9, Financial Instruments: Recognition and Measurement, GFSL retains substantially all of the risks and rewards of ownership of the loan receivables transferred to the Trust.
 This is on the basis that in substance, the arrangement is simply a funding mechanism and effectively there has been no change in the ownership or risk exposure in relation to the underlying loan receivable portfolio.
 GFSL is exposed to the residual cash flows arising from the transferred portfolio (by virtue of its status as the beneficiary of the Trust) and the fact that the Company has contributed a subordinated loan (described above) to the Trust that serves as a first loss piece within the cashflow allocation methodology to the Trustee on behalf of Westpac.
 Consequently, GFSL and the Company, together, retain substantially all of the risks and rewards of ownership of the loan receivables transferred to the Trust and the loan receivables do not qualify for derecognition under NZ IFRS 9.
 The loan receivables transferred continue to be recognised in the statement of financial position of GFSL.
-In addition under, NZ IFRS 10: Consolidated Financial Statements, the GFSL controls the financing and operating activities of the Trust and GFSL continues to administer the loans and collect loan instalments as they fall due, as a result the Trust is controlled by GFSL and is consequently consolidated into the Group financial statements.
+In addition under, NZ IFRS 10: Consolidated Financial Statements, GFSL controls the financing and operating activities of the Trust and GFSL continues to administer the loans and collect loan instalments as they fall due, as a result the Trust is controlled by GFSL and is consequently consolidated into the Group financial statements.

-During year ended 31 March 2020 GFSL transferred \$47.8m gross value of loans receivables to the Trust (2019: \$43.1m).
-As at 31 March 2020 the carrying value of these assets were \$63.4m (2019: \$61.2m).
+During year ended 31 March 2021 GFSL transferred \$55.5m gross value of loans receivables to the Trust (2020: \$47.8m).
+As at 31 March 2021 the carrying value of these assets were \$69.1m (2020: \$63.4m).